Community Data System Capabilities Overview

 The Earthdata Code Collaborative (ECC) provides a full suite of development tools to EOSDIS projects that embody current best practices for software development.
-To request access to ECC, you must first have an Earthdata Login ID.
-Access to ECC can then be requested here.
+You must first have an Earthdata Login, then request access to the ECC.

 The ECC provides access to the following capabilities for supporting development projects:

 18.104.22.168 USER STORY / WORK TRACKING

 The ECC offers full Agile Development process support for implementation through Atlassian JIRA.
 User Stories can be automatically synchronized with requirements to minimize process overhead while providing a consistent view of project progress and features.
 The ECC offers a standard workflow for projects with support for developers, internal testing, external testing, and deployments as well as custom workflows if needed.

 22.214.171.124 SOURCE CODE CONTROL

 The ECC offers full lifecycle source code control through Atlassian’s BitBucket.
 This git-based source code control has support for branching and merging, code reviews, and linkage to JIRA tickets.
 A BitBucket user guide is available.

 126.96.36.199 AUTOMATED BUILDS AND CONTINUOUS INTEGRATION

 The ECC offers sophisticated support for automated builds and continuous integration through Bamboo.
 The ECC is capable of monitoring a project’s source code repository for changes and then invoking custom builds and automated tests when detected.
 The ECC can monitor for branch creation as well, providing full support for feature-branch style development coupled with code reviews and subsequent merging.
 For approved, hosted EOSDIS projects, the ECC supports Continuous Deployment, automatically deploying the latest build of a project after a successful test execution and properly monitor versions by environment.